pr0x1ma-byte/cybersecurity-struts2/README.md

 * Java 1.8
 * the webapp boots on port 80 by default (http://localhost:80/MSCybersecurity)

+*if you are running on a mac you will have to change from port 80 to something (it's reserved)*

-To Send commands:
+To Send commands use command line emulator (Send.jar) [project](https://github.com/grant100/cybersecurity-struts2-send):

 *blank url defaults to http://localhost:80/MSCybersecurity/exploit, you must be on /exploit endpoint*

-*if you are running on a mac you will have to change from port 80 to something (it's reserved)*

 ![send](src/main/resources/META-INF/resources/images/send.png)